Many people ask us, “Can you join the Army with your GED Diploma?” Yes, the GED diploma is equivalent to a common high school diploma, so you can!

 However, keep in mind that The Army only allows about 15 percent of the total enlistments each year to have a GED®.

-And now, the Army has tossed its requirement for potential recruits to hold a GED or high school diploma to enlist in the service.
-This move is because of the escalating recruiting crisis that hit the Defense Department.
+And now, the Army had tossed its requirement for potential recruits to hold a GED or high school diploma to enlist in the service, but that was reversed again.
+This move was because of the escalating recruiting crisis that hit the Defense Department.

 According to most surveys, education is the number one reason given for joining the military.
 Then how does it come that so many service members are putting off their education goals until after they’ve left the military?